-ENOM00005-A Serial Number
+Serial Number

-In the space below, please record the outboard motor's serial number (indicated both on the bracket and on the cylinder block).
+In the space below, please record the outboard motor's serial number (indicated both on the clamp bracket or swivel bracket and on the cylinder block).
 The serial number will be needed when ordering parts, and when making technical or warranty inquiries.